-L.A.
-Louver, 45 N. Venice Blvd. in Venice, presents "True Colors," a new, transformational body of work by Gajin Fujita, through Saturday, May 13.

-Created between 2020 and 2023, the paintings and drawings demonstrate radical technical and thematic developments in Fujita's oeuvre as the artist explores experimenting with shadow and line, the realm of social critique, and the incorporation of portraiture into his practice.
-This is the artist's sixth solo exhibition at L.A.
+Venice, CA - L.A.
+Louver is pleased to present a new, transformational body of work by Gajin Fujita.
+Created between 2020 and 2023, the paintings and drawings in True Colors demonstrate radical technical and thematic developments in Fujita's oeuvre as the artist explores experimenting with shadow and line, the realm of social critique, and the incorporation of portraiture into his practice.
+This will be the artist's sixth solo exhibition at L.A.
 Louver.

 In this exhibition, Fujita's distinctive combinations - Eastern and Western imagery and iconography; textual markings and graphic narrative; spray paint and gold leaf - persist and evolve.
-This evolution is most clearly seen in Fujita's stylistic shift, which employs shading as a means of delineation.

-Although still inspired by the forms and subjects of ukiyo-e woodblock prints, Fujita moves from classic black outlines to layers of transparent spray paint to give his figures greater dimensionality - a technical development that reinforces the thematic emphasis on the interior life of the artist.

-Inspired by photography, memory, and the visual diaries his mother prompted him and his brothers to create while growing up, "True Colors" is a diaristic account that records the thoughts and emotions experienced by Fujita over the last three years.
+This evolution is most clearly seen in Fujita's stylistic shift which employs shading as a means of delineation.
+Although still inspired by the forms and subjects of Ukiyo-e woodblock prints, Fujita moves from classic black outlines to layers of transparent spray paint to give his figures greater dimensionality - a technical development which reinforces the thematic emphasis on the interior life of the artist.
+Inspired by photography, memory, and the visual diaries his mother prompted him and his brothers to create while growing up, True Colors is a diaristic account which records the thoughts and emotions experienced by Fujita over the last three years.

-"Burning Down the House" (2020) metaphorically chronicles the tumultuous energy of 2020 through the Star Wars Death Star, a fire-breathing Godzilla, and planet Earth set ablaze.

-Layered symbolism endures more surreptitiously in "No Man's Land" (2020), a tribute to the Tongva tribe, the indigenous people native to what is now Los Angeles, and the local fauna Fujita encounters daily in his outdoor studio space.
-"No Man's Land" plays a crucial role as it introduces the themes of location and identity, political injustice, and nature versus humans, which are further developed throughout this body of work.
+Burning Down the House (2020) metaphorically chronicles the tumultuous energy of 2020 through the Star Wars Death Star, a fire-breathing Godzilla, and planet Earth set ablaze.
+Layered symbolism endures more surreptitiously in No Man's LAnd (2020), a tribute to the Tongva tribe, the indigenous people native to what is now Los Angeles, and the local fauna Fujita encounters daily in his outdoor studio space.
+No Man's LAnd plays a crucial role as it introduces the themes of location and identity, political injustice, and nature versus humans which are further developed throughout this body of work.